k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 Fabric can use PostgreSQL as a Logical Unit's storage layer, where each business entity's instance is saved in separate rows in PostgreSQL.

-This functionality should be used when the main use case is driven mostly from cross-instance queries, server reportings, dashboards or data analytics systems.
+This functionality should be used when the main use case is driven mostly from cross-instance queries, for reportings, dashboards or data analytics systems.

 This is the preffered option when asking the following: